-Having said that, from the examples I’ve seen, it’s always safe to go with neutral colors such as black, grey, and white.
-These colors are the most versatile and you’re least likely to get sick of neutrals.
+Having said that, from the examples I’ve seen, it’s always safe to go with neutral colours such as black, grey, and white.
+These colours are the most versatile, and you’re least likely to get sick of neutrals.

-I also think it’s okay to have a variety of colors within the same style.
-For example you may find a top to use as you uniform but you get the same top in three different colors for variety.
+I also think it’s okay to have a variety of colours within the same style.
+For example, you may find a top to use as your uniform, but you get the same top in three different colours for variety.

 Together with clothing, I would suggest finding your go-to accessories.
 Does your uniform include a hat, glasses, chain, bracelet or a pair of sneakers?
 Seek advice from people you trust to find a style that makes you feel authentic.

 How many pairs of my uniform should I have?

 When it comes to wearing the same clothes every day, you need to think about maintaining the quality of your attire.
 What makes personal uniform stand out is how fresh your uniform looks daily.
 This is going to come with having multiple pairs in the rotation to share the workload.

 I can only speak for myself.
 But I would go for five pants, five jumpers, ten tops, two hats and two shoes.
 Then I would rotate daily to preserve the life and quality of my uniform.

 You’ll have to experiment with your personal uniform until you find your sweet spot.